GeBlondeau/lifeInvader/README.md

 ## Synopsis

 Life Invader is an amazing game where you will personify a new social network.
-Your purpose is to take control on every private informations on each person on Earth in order to serve a dark side!
+Your goal is to take control on every private informations available on Earth in order to serve a dark side!
-//TODO: modify the sentence PLIZZ

 ## Description